Labour market regulations, flexibility & digitalisation

 - Introduce employment legislation that encourages the creation of a competitive workforce based on merit and performance.
 Adequate protection of employees is required, but employers also need a legal framework within which to remove under-performing workers, and whose skills may be transferable.
 The same shall apply for corporate re-structuring with clear rules on how to compensate affected workers.

-- Continue to actively promote the uptake of technology that contributes to boosting productivity in the workplace, including incorporating digitalisation and artificial intelligence into daily operations.
+- Continue to actively promote the uptake of technology that contributes to boosting productivity in the workplace, including incorporating digitalisation and artificial intelligence into daily operations, while considering the interests and well-being of the human workforce.

 - Encourage companies to set up child-care facilities by offering them identical or similar financial contributions to those given to public day-care centres.